flatironinstitute/nemos/CONTRIBUTING.md

 This command will find and run all doctests within the source files under `src/nemos/`.
 Be sure to test your doctests locally before committing any changes to avoid errors.

 > [!TIP]
-> Include an example section in all docstrings of public functions and methods.
+> Include an `Examples` section in all docstrings of public functions and methods.
+This will greatly enhance the code usability by showing concrete usage scenarios.

 3) **Examples/Tutorials**